A blurb about the ambiguous nature of unintentional misconduct:

 Misconduct: 11631 votes (93.93%)

 Not Misconduct: 516 votes (4.17%)

 Misconduct: 12032 votes (96.03%)

 Not Misconduct: 306 votes (2.44%)

 Activity 2 - Spot Your Inner Dialogue

 When it comes to completing your coursework with integrity, your inner dialogue may be challenging.
 The temptation to rationalize minor acts of misconduct can be compelling, especially when pressed for time.
 Some thoughts might lead to taking questionable shortcuts which might, in turn, compromise integrity.
-In the activity below, can you identify the negative thoughts that might compromise academic integrity and the positive thoughts that uphold academic integrity?
+In the activity below, identify the negative thoughts that might compromise academic integrity and the positive thoughts that uphold academic integrity.